As a remote service we understand that we may not be suitable for everyone.

 However, if you feel that you can no longer cope or feel out of control of your situation, there is help available.
 It is really important that you get immediate expert assessment to identify the best course of action to prevent deterioration.

 If you have a Crisis Line number, given to you by a health professional, please call it.

-If you are not in touch with local mental health services already, the Samaritans operate a free to call service 24 hours a day, 365 days a year, if you want to talk to someone in confidence.
-Call Samaritans on 116 123.
+If you are not in touch with local mental health services already, the Samaritans operate a free service if you want to talk to someone in confidence.
+24 hours a day, 365 days a year.

 For urgent non-life threatening mental health care:

 - if someone has self-harmed but it does not appear to be life-threatening, or is talking about wanting to self-harm